swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 It was then that I  began to suspect that the cause of my multiple sclerosis should be sought in  medicines, antibiotics, and food.
 I spoke to some of my friends, who didn’t  necessarily think I was wrong, but wouldn’t take the risk of asserting it.

 In following this line  I was instinctively attracted to health food shops.
 I have always been  curious by nature, and I didn’t hesitate in asking questions, to which the  dieticians replied to the best of their ability.
-I asked all kinds of  questions to find out if such and such a product contained a certain element or  other.</p>
+I asked all kinds of  questions to find out if such and such a product contained a certain element or  other.
     <ol>
       <li>Do  you have a particular problem ? - they ended up by asking me.</li>
       <li>Yes,  of course, I replied without the slightest difficulty.
 I have multiple  sclerosis.</li>
     </ol>
-    <p>Contrary to other illnesses, I  wasn’t ashamed to talk about it, and that helped me, as you will see.
+    Contrary to other illnesses, I  wasn’t ashamed to talk about it, and that helped me, as you will see.

 By dint of  questioning people, one day someone offered me a book called : <em>“Multiple</em><br>
   <em>&nbsp;Sclerosis is curable”, </em>by Dr. Kousmine.
 That was at the end  of 1986.<br>